 3. Early December - grant recipients are notified

 4. Before December 31 - recipients receive checks

 The vast majority of all grants awarded fall within the $1,000 to $10,000 range.
 Grant funds are to be used strictly for the specific purpose(s) indicated in the grant award letter.
 Unless specifically stated in the grant award letter, a grant in a given year should not relied upon as a promise or indication of future funding.
 Multi-year grants are rare.
 Grant recipients are required to submit a report in the year following the award regarding the use of the funds awarded.

-The Board of Directors of Maihaugen Foundation has awarded its 2020 grants.
-Recipients will receive an e-mail by December 5, 2020.
+The Board of Directors of Maihaugen Foundation has awarded its 2021 grants.
+Recipients will receive an e-mail by December 5, 2021.
 If you do not receive one, your organization did not receive a grant.
 Unfortunately, we lack the staff to individually notify each organization which did not receive a grant.
-This year, due to Covid, we shifted much of our focus to organizations that provide direct help to those affected by Covid, e.g., food banks.
-Regrettably, this change means that we have not been able to support some cultural organizations to the extent we usually do.
+Over the past two years, due to Covid, we have shifted some of our focus to organizations that provide direct help to those affected by Covid, e.g., food banks.
+This was much more the case for 2020 grants than 2021 grants.

 8221 N Links Way, Fox Point, WI 53217

 Copyright © 2017 Maihaugen Foundation, Inc. - All Rights Reserved.